-regime.
-Furthermore, in all cases, a bounds test45 that these (four) differences are zero is roundly rejected.
+The table shows that the volatility and mean of wage growth are both higher in the upswing regime, regardless of which of the two cyclical variates is used to determine the regime.
+Furthermore, in all cases, a bounds test44 that these (four) differences are zero is roundly rejected.
 Finally, the two downswing estimates of wage growth are insignificant and negative, respectively, whilst their upswing counterparts are both significantly positive.

 We now turn to a test of the more specific predictions of our theory.
 To this end, we focus on the predictions of the two-period asymmetric information model; this model has the most interesting and distinct implications for new hire wages.
 As before, we concentrate on new hire wages because they are allocational in our model.
-The model has two possible wage "regimes" under no replacement in its second period: a "spot rate" regime and a "constrained" regime.
-In the spot regime, the new hire wage is determined at the intersection of the labour demand curve and the commitment quasi-supply curve, as depicted, for example, by point D in Figure 3.
-However, if productivity falls in the second period to the extent that the no-replacement constraint binds, wages fall at a rate that is independent of the current state; under asymmetric information, forecasted productivity, not actual productivity, matters in this regime.
-Our challenge here is to examine the extent to which these features are present in the time series observations on new hire wages that we obtained from the panel.
+The model has two possible wage "regimes" under no undercutting in its second period: a "spot rate" regime and a "constrained" regime.
+In the spot regime, the new hire wage is determined at the intersection of the labour demand curve and the unconstrained quasi-supply curve, as depicted, for example, by point D in Figure 3.
+However, if productivity falls in the second period to the extent that the no-undercutting constraint binds, wages fall at a rate that is independent of the current state; under asymmetric information, forecasted productivity, not actual productivity, matters in this regime.45 Our challenge here is to examine the extent to which these features are present in the time series observations on new hire wages that we obtained from the panel.

-We begin with a simple model for the "spot" wage, which, as noted above, lies on the commitment quasi-supply curve in Figure 3.
+We begin with a simple model for the "spot" wage, which, as noted above, lies on the unconstrained quasi-supply curve in Figure 3.
 The first-order driving force in our model for any time t endogenous variable - including the spot wage - is the current state of productivity.
 Lagged productivities obviously also matter, but we take these as being of second-order importance.
 The theory implies that the spot wage is increasing in productivity.
-The simplest possible model for the log of the new hire (spot) wage (w_t^s) is therefore the constant elasticity specification
+The simplest possible model for the log of the new hire (spot) wage $(w_t^s)$ is therefore the constant elasticity specification